cromega08/100-days-of-cromega-code/log.md

 # Current Round: 0

+If you want the extended version, watch the "Diary version": https://github.com/cromega08/100-days-of-cromega-code/blob/master/r0-log.md

 ### Day 0: April 26, 2022

 **Today's Progress**: Train in codewars.com and recreate a typewritter effect with html/css.